MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### DriveTime

-Drive robot forward or backward at a specific speed for a set amount of time.
+Drives Misty forward or backward at a specific speed for a set amount of time.

 Parameters

-- LinearVelocity - Double - Number that sets the speed value when robot is driving in a straight line (default value range: -1.222 to 1.042 ***Note: value range for linear velocity is hardware dependent***)
+- LinearVelocity - Double - Number that sets the speed value when Misty is driving in a straight line.
+Default value range: -1.222 to 1.042. ***Note: The value range for linear velocity is hardware dependent.***

-- AngularVelocity - Double - Number that sets the speed value when robot is driving at an angle (default value range: -8.19 to 8.19 ***Note: value range for angular velocity is hardware dependent***)
+- AngularVelocity - Double - Number that sets the speed value when Misty is driving at an angle.
+Default value range: -8.19 to 8.19. ***Note: The value range for angular velocity is hardware dependent.***

-- TimeMs - Integer - Number that sets duration of movement (value range: 0 to 1000 ms, able to increment by 500 ms)
+- TimeMs - Integer - Number that sets duration of movement.
+Value range: 0 to 1000 ms, able to increment by 500 ms.

-- Degree - Double - (optional) the degrees to turn, will recalculate linear velocity
+- Degree - Double - (optional) The number of degrees to turn. *Note: Supplying a `Degree` value recalculates linear velocity.*

 ```json
 {